kxrk0/valoclass/ValoClass_Context_Engineering.md

 ---

-This document serves as a comprehensive guide for understanding, developing, and maintaining the ValoClass platform.
+This document serves as a comprehensive guide for understanding, developing, and maintaining the ValorantGuides platform.
 It should be updated regularly as the project evolves and new features are implemented.